-Requirements: For the majority of the BPO roles, holding a Bachelor's or Master's degree is not a significant criterion for employment or a higher compensation with few exceptions only.
+Requirements: For the majority of the BPO roles, holding a Bachelor's or Master's degree is not a significant criterion for employment or higher compensation with few exceptions only.
 On the other hand, a proficient English level is a requirement for most of the projects the companies hire for and a C1 level of English might stand as a criterion for a higher salary.
-Regarding the native languages, while for some positions a B2 or C1 level is acceptable most of the positions require native level proficiency.
+Regarding the native languages, while for some positions, a B2 or C1 level is acceptable most of the positions require native-level proficiency.

 Annual Salaries are Increasing in Spain and Portugal Due to Inflation and Talent Shortage

-According to the European Commission, the annual wages in the EU in the Q2 of 2022 have increased by 4.4% compared to the same period last year.
-While in Spain it’s recorded that the increase was close to 3%, in Portugal the change was higher than in the EU average with an increase higher than 5.5%.
-In line with our focus study on Business Process Outsourcing and Shared Service Centre company job functions, statistics show one of the highest increases in the wages observed in Administrative and Support Service Activities with an increase of 6.6%.
-In 2021 the biggest jump in the total labour cost within this function happened in Q3 and Q4, with our current observations in the market, it is safe to predict the annual gross salaries will continue increasing more than the current values.
+According to the European Commission, the annual wages in the EU in the Q1 of 2023 have increased by 5.3% compared to the same period last year.
+While in Spain it’s recorded that the increase was close to 4.6%, in Portugal the change was higher than in the EU average with an increase higher than 6%.
+In line with our focus study on Business Process Outsourcing and Shared Service Centre company job functions, statistics show one of the highest increases in the wages observed in Administrative and Support Service Activities with an increase of 7.5%.

-Since June, after we published our salary study, companies have already revised some of their salaries.
+Since we published our salary study, companies have already revised some of their salaries.
 Both in Portugal and Spain, it has been observed that offering signing bonuses (which can be up to 25% of the annual salary) became a recurrent practice rather than an exceptional benefit offered in the seasonal peaks.
-In addition to that, many companies have either already updated their compensation packages or reviewing their budget for 2023, particularly for the market for German, Dutch, French and Nordic languages.
-Current and expected increases in our job portfolio are between 6% to 9.5% which shows that the salaries are trying to catch up with the inflation rates in Spain (7.3%) and Portugal (10.6%).
+In addition to that, many companies have either already updated their compensation packages or reviewing their budget for 2023/24, particularly for the market for German, Dutch, French and Nordic languages.
+Current and expected increases in our job portfolio are between 6% to 9.5% which shows that the salaries are trying to catch up with the inflation rates in Spain (3.1%) and Portugal (8%).

 Do you have questions about working or hiring in Barcelona and Lisbon?